fab3/css/README.md

 # I'm using Python for testing purposes

-because is Its all about learning and get the job done ... :)
+because is Its all about learning and get it done ... :)